Planning an On-Farm Show for Your Students

 What's the Next Step?

 Ordering awards.
-We give out ribbons places 1-6.
+We give out ribbons places one through six.
 We go through Hodges Badge Company—they are easy to work with and reliable about getting you your ribbons on time.
 They will even do last minute shipments if you don't get your order done in time.

 Be Sure to Recruit Volunteers